mileszim/webpurify/README.md

 WebPurify API for Node.js
 =========================

-This project is designed to allow simple interaction with the WebPurify API within Node.js.
+This module allows simple interaction with the WebPurify API within Node.js.
 For more information about WebPurify and the services it offers, check out (http://webpurify.com/).

 ### Commands
 * [check](#check)